dantegates/porter/README.md

 * **Framework-agnostic design**: any object with a `predict()` method will do, which means `porter` plays nicely with [sklearn](https://scikit-learn.org/stable/), [keras](https://keras.io/backend/), or [xgboost](https://xgboost.readthedocs.io/en/latest/) models.
 Models that don't fit this pattern can be easily wrapped and used in ``porter``.
 * **OpenAPI integration**: lightweight, Pythonic schema specifications support automatic validation of HTTP request data and generation of API documentation using Swagger.
 * **Boiler plate reduction**: `porter` takes care of API logging and error handling out of the box, and supports streamlined model loading from `.pkl` and `.h5` files stored locally or on AWS S3.
 * **Robust testing**: a comprehensive test suite ensures that you can use `porter` with confidence.
-Additionally, `porter` has been extensively field tested by the Data Science team at Cadent.
+Additionally, `porter` has been extensively field tested.

 # Installation